 As a Phoenix divorce attorney a common question I find people asking is “what can I avoid in a divorce procedure?”
 Although every divorce is unique and can be very complicated I put together a list of 10 (ten) helpful points that can be useful in general and can be applicable in almost every divorce case.

 Surprisingly not many couples opt for mediation.
 I recommend that you at least consider choosing for mediation.
 This is a more sensible approach and you are able to control the process.
 This often speeds up the divorce process because only one mediator is involved and it is much more cost effective.
 We offer mediation at Enholm Law.

 2. Do not delay your divorce procedure

-Divorce procedures are directly connected to the hourly fee of professionals.
-This means if the spouses, the professionals or other parties delay the process the financial frustration of them grows each and every day and so does your bill.
-However, this usually also means that the gap between you and your partner can grow bigger, rapidly, which tends to make the procedure even more complicated.
+Divorce procedures are connected to the hourly fee of professionals.
+This means if the spouses, the professionals or other parties delay the process the financial frustration grows each and every day.
+Remember, for example, while you are working and building your settlement this is subject to division.

 3. Move forward with your life

 If you do decide to divorce, it is very normal that you need time to digest and process what has just happened.
 Some take longer to do this than others, but in general, after a healthy grieving period it is time to move forward.
 Forgiving yourself and your partner is a healthy way to start moving forward with your future.

 4. Try not to involve family and friends